Ibraaaheeeem/alx-system_engineering-devops/0x02-shell_redirections/README.md

 100-empty_casks: This script displays only the file names of all empty files in the current directory and its subdirectories
 101-gifs: This script lists all gifs in the current directory and its subdirectories without the extension
 102-acrostic: This script decodes an acrostic
+103-the_biggest_fan: This script parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.